zokam1411/milestone-project-4/README.md

 #### Registered User:

 - As a Registered User, I want to have the ability to Login to the site via my registered details.
-- As a Registered User, I want to be able to recover my account password.
+- As a Registered User, I want to be able to change my account password.
 - As a Registered User, I want to be able to comment under individual club news.
 - As a Registered User, I want to be able to purchase club membership.
-- As a Registered User, I want to have a profile page where I can see my details.
+- As a Registered User, I want to have a profile page where I can see and update my delivery details.
 - As a Registered User, I want to have a profile page where I can see my purchase history.
 - As a Registered User, I want to write a products reviews.